MHI GAXP® Heating Element Worksheet for Furnace Design

 - Nanostructured element.
 Patented material from a well-respected supplier in business for twenty years.

-Picture shows a schematic of the use of U-shaped, dumbbell-shaped and flat coil-shape heating elements inside a box-furnace interior.
+The picture shows a schematic of U-shaped, dumbbell-shaped, and flat coil-shaped heating elements inside a box-furnace interior.
 Request a quote for U-Shaped GAXP® Heating Elements Request a quote for Coil Heating Elements Power Calculator for Coils

-*Furnaces should be constructed only by experienced furnace maker.
-Please observer all safety rules/practices commonly associated with high temperature, high voltage, high current.
-Always please use only industry approved insulation.
-Please use high temperature safety glasses, respirators and safety gloves that are rated for high temperature and high voltage.
+*Furnaces should be constructed only by an experienced furnace maker.
+Please observe all safety rules/practices commonly associated with high temperature, high voltage, and high current.
+Always please use only industry-approved insulation.
+Please use high-temperature safety